This traditional Persian stew is made with lamb, slow-cooked with celery, mint and parsley resulting in a deliciously light yet comforting stew.

 - Salt and pepper (to taste)

-- Take a casserole dish / saucepan which has a lid and a minimum capacity of 3.5 litres and place it on a medium to high heat.
-Add 1 tbsp of the oil / butter / ghee and brown the lamb and remove from the pan.
+- Take a casserole dish / saucepan which has a lid and a minimum capacity of 3.5 litres and place over medium-high heat.
+Add 2 tbsp of oil and brown lamb and remove from pan.

-- Add the crushed garlic cloves and stir, being careful that the garlic does not turn brown and/or burn.
+- Add diced onions to pan and cook until they turn golden.
+Add crushed garlic cloves and stir, being careful that the garlic does not turn brown or burn.

-- Add the turmeric and stir until distributed evenly.
+- Add lamb, then turmeric and stir until distributed evenly.

-- Then add the water or vegetable stock and bloomed saffron (the liquid should just cover the meat so adjust if necessary), place a lid on the pan and turn down the heat to low and let the meat simmer.
+- Add water or vegetable stock and bloomed saffron (the liquid should just cover the meat so adjust if necessary).
+Place lid on pan and turn down heat to low and let simmer.

-- Then take a frying pan and add 1 tbsp of the oil / butter / ghee and put on a medium/low heat.
-Add your chopped herbs and stir until the herb mix has softened, being careful not to burn it.
+- Take a frying pan and add 1 tbsp of oil and place over medium-low heat.
+Add chopped herbs and stir until the herb mix has softened, being careful not to burn it.
 A few minutes will suffice.
 Then add the herb mix to the lamb and stir.
 Replace the lid.

 - After 5 minutes of simmering, add the fresh lime juice (start with half the lime and then add more), salt and pepper and adjust according to taste.